Daily calendar

 The public layer explains the weather.
 The member layer explains how that weather interacts with one person’s chart, element balance, and active cycle.

 They make time feel alive and seasonal.
-They are easier for new users to understand than dense chart theory and they create recurring, shareable content opportunities.
+They are often easier to understand than dense chart theory and give the calendar a living seasonal frame.

 Read the daily layer better